Do You Qualify for Individual Unemployability?

-VA disability compensation can be a tricky thing.
+U.S. Dept. of Veterans Affairs (VA) disability compensation can be a tricky thing.
 Nearly all veterans are aware that they may qualify for compensation for injuries suffered or aggravated by their service.
 But many veterans are unaware that they may qualify to be paid at a 100% disability rate (the current effective rate pays $2,915.55 per month) for service-connected disabilities that inhibit them from securing a “substantially gainful occupation,” regardless of whether they are 100% service connected.
-This is known as Total Disability Ratings Based on Individual Unemployability of the Individual, or TDIU for short.
+This is known as Total Disability Ratings Based on Unemployability of the Individual, or TDIU/IU for short.

 To qualify for TDIU, you must have:

 For example, a veteran’s PTSD is rated at 70%.
-If that individual’s PTSD is so severe that he or she cannot work, or can only obtain marginal employment, he or she may have a claim for TDIU and individual unemployability.
+If that individual’s PTSD is so severe that he or she cannot work, or can only obtain marginal employment, he or she may have a claim for TDIU.
 If approved, the veteran would be entitled to be paid as if he or she received a 100% rating, resulting in the veteran receiving $1,576.84 more per month.

 A veteran may show entitlement to TDIU in two ways:

-- If the veteran’s income is greater than $12,060, he or she may show their employment is marginal if it is a protected work environment, such as a family-owned business or sheltered workshop.
+If the veteran’s income is greater than $12,060, he or she may show the employment is marginal if it is a protected environment, such as a family owned business or sheltered workshop.

-The VA has failed to define what a protected work environment is, so there are plenty of arguments to be made if you feel your disabilities are holding you back from successful, gainful employment.
+The bottom line is that the VA has failed to define what a protected work environment is, so there are plenty of arguments to be made if you feel your disabilities are holding you back from successful, gainful employment.

 If you have questions about Veterans benefits, please contact the experienced attorneys at the Whitcomb, Selinsky Law PC or its sister firm, the Rocky Mountain Disability Law Group.
 Please call (303) 534-1958 or complete an online contact form.